Slimmable Networks for Contrastive Self-supervised Learning: Related Works

-Knowledge distillation~\citep{2015_kd} aims to transfer the knowledge learned by a large network to a smaller one, and can be roughly categorized into two types: logits distillation~\citep{2015_kd,2018_dml,guo2022reducing,zhao2022decoupled,2020_improved_kd} and intermediate feature distillation~\citep{2019_relationalkd,2020_CRD,2019_CCKD}.
+\paragraph{\textbf{Knowledge distillation}} Knowledge distillation~\citep{2015_kd} aims to transfer the knowledge of a large network to a small one, and can be roughly categorized into two types: logits distillation~\citep{2015_kd,2018_dml,guo2022reducing,zhao2022decoupled,2020_improved_kd} and intermediate feature distillation~\citep{2019_relationalkd,2020_CRD,2019_CCKD}.
 The former only requires the student to mimic the output of the teacher, while the latter also aligns the intermediate features of the teacher and student.
 Intermediate feature distillation methods generally achieve better performance than logits distillation methods.
 Recently, several methods~\citep{guo2022reducing,zhao2022decoupled} try to find out the limit of logits distillation and improve its performance.
 In this paper, online distillation is a kind of logits distillation.
 Besides, in a slimmable network, distillation also occurs between a large network and a small network via the shared parameters.